icplayer/icplayer/addons/Connection/documentation.md

     </tr>
     <tr>
         <td>First side</td>
-        <td>A list of items in left column or top row.
+        <td>A list of items in left column (or top row).
 Each item should have: id, content, connect to (id of the corresponding item on the right/bottom side) and additional class.
 See section "configuration" for more details.</td>
     </tr>
     <tr>
         <td>Second side</td>
-        <td>List of items in right column or bottom row.
+        <td>List of items in right column (or bottom row).
 Each item should have: id, content, connect to (id of the corresponding item on the left/top side) and additional class.
 See section "configuration" for more details.</td>
     </tr>
     <tr>
         <td>Columns width/Rows height</td>